navy interior communications electrician - ic rate

 The day-to-day duties and activities of an IC include:

-• Installation of telephone and other communications circuits, boxes, switchboards and bell buzzer systems.
+• Install phone and other comm circuits, boxes, and switchboards

 ICs work in a variety of environments both at sea and ashore.